slbailey/Retrovue/docs/domain/ScheduleTemplateBlock.md

 4. Applies the block's rule_json to select appropriate content from Asset
 5. Generates BroadcastPlaylogEvent entries for the selected content

-Template blocks provide the "how to select content" logic that drives automated scheduling decisions.

 ## Failure / fallback behavior

 If template blocks are missing or invalid, the system falls back to default programming or the most recent valid block configuration.